Young as the Morning, Old as the Sea: Background

 On 17 June 2016, Passenger announced details of his seventh studio album on Facebook, confirming that the album would be released in September 2016.
 He also announced that the deluxe version of the album would include a documentary and some acoustic bonus tracks.
 The landscapes in both New Zealand and on a trip Passenger took in Iceland lent inspiration to the creation of a newly panoramic album, with themes of relationships and the passing of time that are at once personal and universal.
 The album was recorded in Australia, New Zealand and United Kingdom.
 Canadian group The Once, who joined Rosenberg on his Whispers tour, contributed backing vocals on the album.

 Singles

 "Somebody's Love" was released as the lead single from the album on 17 June 2016.
 "Anywhere" was released as the second single from the album on 19 August 2016.
 The song has peaked at number 43 on the Australian Singles Chart.
+"Young As The Morning, Old As The Sea" was used as a part of the official soundtrack for the 2017 German movie Windstorm 3: Windstorm and the Wild Horses; in particular this single was used as a background music for the last scenes of the film and for the end credits.